Castle Films

 Castle Films was a film company founded in California by former newsreel cameraman Eugene W. Castle (1897–1960) in 1924.
 Originally, Castle Films produced industrial and advertising films.
-Then in 1937, the company pioneered the production and distribution of 8mm and 16mm films for home projection.
+Then in 1937, the company pioneered the production and distribution of 8 mm and 16 mm films for home projection, moving its principal office to New York City.
 It became a subsidiary of Universal Pictures and was eventually renamed Universal 8 from 1977 before folding in the early 1980s due to competition from home video.

 History

-Castle Films originally produced business and advertising films.
-By 1931 it had moved its principal office to New York City.

 In 1937, Castle branched out into 8 mm and 16 mm home movies, buying newsreel footage and old theatrical films for home use.
 Castle's first home movie was a newsreel of the Hindenburg explosion.
 That same year, Castle launched his "News Parade" series, a year-in-review newsreel; travelogues followed in 1938.
 Castle also eventually compiled sports films, animal adventures, and "old time" movies excerpted from silent theatrical films.
 The films were all issued as one-reel entities, running about 9 minutes, affordably priced and box packaged.
 The films were sold at camera shops, in department stores, and by mail-order catalog.
 Castle Films were extensively advertised in national magazines.

 Castle obtained home-movie rights to cartoons from several animation studios, including Terrytoons (1938) and Ub Iwerks (1941).
 During World War II it produced numerous documentary and training films for the U.S. armed services.
 In the late 1940s and early 1950s, Castle released a series of 16 mm "Music Albums" assembled from the Soundies musical shorts, combining three 3-minute songs into each nine-minute subject.

-Castle Films distributed two dozen Christmas subjects over two decades, the first being Christmas-Time in Toyland (released in 1939) and the last The First Christmas (in 1959).
-The perennial in this category was The Night Before Christmas, a live-action dramatization of the poem; this 1946 release remained in print for 26 years.
+Castle Films distributed two dozen Christmas subjects over two decades, the first being Christmas-Time in Toyland (1939) and the last being The First Christmas (1959).
+The perennial in this category was The Night Before Christmas (1946), a live-action dramatization of the poem; it remained in print for 26 years.